 - iCloud must be enabled and logged into both devices.

 Your customers will see that their subscription payment is associated with Apple Pay when they look at the billing information in their customer portal.

-Note: If customers change their billing details in their Apple wallet, it will not have any impact on their ReCharge recurring billing.
-ReCharge will continue to charge the original card associated with Apple Pay during their initial checkout.
+Note: If a customer changes their billing details in their Apple Wallet, it will not have any impact on their Recharge recurring billing.
+Recharge will continue to charge the original card associated with Apple Pay during their initial checkout.

 The Apple Pay interface does not have an area for inputting discount codes.
 To enter a discount code, the customer will need to add the discount code in the Order Summary section of the checkout before selecting the Apple Pay option.